Chris Paul And The Suns Knock Off The Spurs Without Devin Booker

 After losing to the Golden State Warriors on Friday evening in San Francisco, their 18-game winning streak was snapped, but they have picked up right where they left off and have now won 19 out of their last 20 games after beginning the season 1-3.

-They are currently 20-4 on the season, which is the best record in the NBA, but if the Warriors defeat the Orlando Magic on Monday, both the Warriors and Suns will have the same record.
+They are currently 20-4 on the season, which is tied with the Warriors for the best record in the entire NBA.

 Meanwhile, the Spurs fell to 8-14 on the season.